evanharmon/in-mono/headspace/terraform/terraform-aws-iam.md

 # TERRAFORM AWS COGNITO

-## Summary

-Notes on using terraform with AWS COGNITO service

 ## Create Cognito User Pool

 default is `Username` attribute section.
 To use `Email Address or phone number`